Umm Salama: Verse of purification 33:33

-And stay quietly in your houses, and make not a dazzling display, like that of the former Times of Ignorance; and establish regular Prayer, and give regular Charity; and obey Allah and His Messenger.
-And Allah only wishes to remove all abomination from you, ye members of the Family, and to make you pure and spotless.
+Settle in your homes, and do not display yourselves as women did in the days of ˹pre-Islamic˺ ignorance.
+Establish prayer, pay alms-tax, and obey Allah and His Messenger.
+Allah only intends to keep ˹the causes of˺ evil away from you and purify you completely, O members of the ˹Prophet’s˺ family!

-The verse of purification (Ayat al-Tathir) verse is given its name due to the mentioning of purity in the last line.
+The verse of purification (Ayat al-Tathir) is given its name due to the mentioning of purity in the last line.
 According to Umm Salama, the verse of purification was revealed in her home when only Muhammad, Ali, Fatimah, Hasan, and Husayn were present.
 Scholars such as Tarbasi and Tha'labi have described Umm Salama narrating: "One day Lady Fatima having cooked some food brought it to my house for the Prophet.
 The Prophet said, 'O the light of my eyes, call Ali and your sons so that we may eat this food together.'"
 When all had gathered and they had eaten from that food, Angel Jibra'eel descended and revealed the following verse: Indeed God desires to repel all impurity from you, O People of the Household, and purify you with a thorough purification.

 Upon hearing the verse, the Prophet laid out a cloak over them and said: "O God, these are the people of my household.
 They are my confidants and my supporters.
 O God, remove impurity from them and keep them thoroughly pure."
 Umm Salama relates, "As I heard this prayer from the Prophet, I said: 'O Messenger of God!
 Am I also with you?'
 To which he replied: 'You do not have the level of my Ahlul Bayt, but you are a lady of noble traits.'

 Some exegesis, including Amina Wadud interpret the first line, "stay quietly in your houses, and make not a dazzling display, like that of the former Times of Ignorance" not to imply women shouldn't be allowed to go out at all, but rather to stress the limitation of going out for the aim of wanton display.